+- (1) Each water supply work approval must have mandatory conditions to give effect to: - (a) the clauses set out in this Division, and
-- (1) Each water supply work approval must have mandatory conditions to give effect to: - (a) the clauses set out in this Division, and - (b) any other condition required to implement the provisions of this Plan. - (2) Upon becoming aware of a breach of any condition of the approval, the approval holder must: - (a) notify the Minister as soon as practicable, and - (b) if the notification under paragraph (a) was not in writing, confirm the notification in writing with seven days of becoming aware of the breach. - (3) Flow measurement devices must be installed and maintained on all The mandatory conditions of a water supply works used for extraction of water under an access licence and must be of a type and maintained in a manner which is acceptable work approval must give effect to subclause 66 (1) (b) of the Minister. - (4) Water extraction, water management infrastructure and cropping details must be provided on request, in Sharing Plan for the form and in accordance with procedures established by Lachlan Regulated River Water Source 2016 (metering requirements), as in force immediately prior to the Ministercommencement of this Plan. - (4) The mandatory conditions of a water supply work approval must give effect to subclauses 66 (2) and (3) of the Water Sharing Plan for the Lachlan Regulated River Water Source2016 (recording and reporting requirements), as in force immediately prior to commencement of this Plan.

-- (5) The taking of water may only occur in accordance with the conditions applying to the access licence that will have its water allocation account debited for that take. - (6) Despite subclause (1), subclauses (3) to (5) do not apply to approvals for water supply works held by Water NSW provided the approval is not nominated by an access licence. - (7) Water supply work approvals held by Water NSW must have mandatory conditions to give effect to the provisions in Part 10. - (8) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, subclause (3) ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (9) If an approval for a water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General) Regulation 2018 relating to the recording or reporting of water that is taken by the work, subclause (4) ceases to have effect in relation to the work on the day on which the condition applies to the approval.
+- (b) any other condition required to implement the provisions of this Plan. - (2) Upon becoming aware of a breach of any condition of the approval, the approval holder must: - (a) notify the Minister as soon as practicable, and - (b) if the notification under paragraph (a) was not in writing, confirm the notification in writing with seven days of becoming aware of the breach. - (3) Flow measurement devices must be installed and maintained on all water supply works used for extraction of water under an access licence and must be of a type and maintained in a manner which is acceptable to the Minister. - (4) Water extraction, water management infrastructure and cropping details must be provided on request, in the form and in accordance with procedures established by the Minister. - (5) The taking of water may only occur in accordance with the conditions applying to the access licence that will have its water allocation account debited for that take. - (6) Despite subclause (1), subclauses (3) to (5) do not apply to approvals for water supply works held by Water NSW provided the approval is not nominated by an access licence. - (7) Water supply work approvals held by Water NSW must have mandatory conditions to give effect to the provisions in Part 10. - (8) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, subclause (3) ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (9) If an approval for a water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General) Regulation 2018 relating to the recording or reporting of water that is taken by the work, subclause (4) ceases to have effect in relation to the work on the day on which the condition applies to the approval.

 Note.
 The Water Management (General) Regulation 2018 will impose a mandatory condition requiring record keeping on access licences and approvals in the water source from 1 December 2022. - (10) Subclauses (3), (4), (8) and (9) are taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition ceases to apply to the water source in accordance with clause 230 (1) of the Water Management (General) Regulation 2018.